-In general JOE or ITS are more capable of finding sensible fitted f[X] parameters when initialised further away from the true f[X] compared to FOCE.
-However FOCE is often more accurate when started close to the true solution.
+In general JOE is more capable of finding sensible fitted f[X] parameters when initialised further away from the true f[X] compared to FOCE.
+However, FOCE is often more accurate when started close to the true solution.

 FOCE Fitting Method